tnirupama/mynewt-site/docs/os/tutorials/sensors/sensors.md

 * [Enabling OIC Sensor Data Monitoring in an Existing Application](/os/tutorials/sensors/sensor_oic_overview.md) - This tutorial shows you how to enable support for sensor data monitoring via OIC in an existing application.

+* [Provided READMEs of DW1000 Applications](/os/tutorials/sensors/dw1000.md) - This tutorial shows you how to build and run the existing apps of DW1000.

 ### Mynewt Smart Device Controller OIC App

 We use the `Mynewt Sensor Monitor` App on iOS or Android to retrieve and display sensor data from the Mynewt OS OIC sensor applications described in the OIC Sensor Data Monitoring tutorials.
 You can download the app from either the Apple Store or Google Play Store.